9xeb/purpleids/README.md

 Last but not least, Autozed.
 A custom docker image based on the awesome Zed project by Brim Data.
 I tried to leverage Zed data lakes creatively to expose an API for threat hunting.
 Zeek and RITA logs are loaded into the lake following a rolling strategy that retains up to the last 24 hours of logs, and refreshes every 5 minutes.
 You can connect to the data lake using Zui (formerly Brim) and perform all sorts of queries.
 In the future I plan to add some default queries that best use the data that is available.

+## Future additions
+ * Refactoring and better code readability
+ * Support for other vectors than hashes, for example URLs
+ * IPv6 support